 Try typing out the brand name in different typefaces and perhaps a similar happy accident could occur in your own work.

 10. Take ownership of an entire typeface

-Between them, these two agencies have worked for an array of brands including Nokia, Lush, Rio 2016, Sainsbury’s, itv and Lloyds.
-“Type defines the tone of voice of a brand by its emotional qualities,” Dalton Maag founder Bruno Maag told Computer Arts in a video interview in 2015.
+Between them, these two agencies have worked for an array of brands including Nokia, Lush, Rio 2016, Sainsbury’s, ITV and Lloyds.
+“Type defines the tone of voice of a brand by its emotional qualities,” Dalton Maag founder Bruno Maag told Computer Arts in the video interview below.

 “A grotesque typeface such as Univers, Arial or Helvetica feels more masculine, mechanical and engineered – colder – than, say, a Frutiger, which is a humanist sans serif with more open, warm, friendly, approachable tones.
 Whereas a serif typeface may appear old-fashioned, or bookish.”